-If you are a tech firm or media relations company interested to show us your newfangled gizmos, drop us a note at firstname.lastname@example.org
+If you are a tech firm or media relations company interested to show us your newfangled gizmos or speak to us about the future of AI, drop us a note at email@example.com

-Alfred is a writer, speaker and media instructor who has covered the telecom, media and technology scene for more than a decade.
+Alfred is a writer, speaker and media instructor who has covered the telecom, media and technology scene for more than 20 years.
 Previously the technology correspondent for The Straits Times, he now edits the Techgoondu.com blog and runs his own technology and media consultancy.
-He is also the organiser of the Unwired telecom event in Singapore.
+He was also the organiser of the Unwired telecom event in Singapore.
 Get in touch.

 Wilson is a self-taught photographer whose passion started with his father’s old Canon L Rangefinder camera.
 He now leads the 1,500+ strong Singapore Photography Interest Network group and his photos have won acclaim from Nikon and Fujifilm, as well as featured in various books and exhibitions.
 Get in touch.